 WEAK AND STRONG ARGUMENT

-It’s also worth rethinking whether or not ‘logical fallacies’ are not sometimes too rigidly applied.
-For instance, it makes sense to ‘argue against the man’ (argumentum ad hominem) if we can determine such things as hypocrisy or practicability by doing so.
-If someone argues against environmentalism yet drives a Hummer to work, this may not effect our evaluation of his argument about environmentalism, yet we might question his sincerity or the degree to which we can hope to change the human desire for status or power.
-Hence, I try to be careful in articulating the limits and conditions of weak argument.
+It’s also worth rethinking whether or not ‘logical fallacies’ are sometimes applied too rigidly.
+For instance, it makes sense to ‘argue against the man’ (argumentum ad hominem) if we can determine such things as hypocrisy by doing so.
+If someone argues against environmentalism yet drives a Hummer to work, this may not effect our evaluation of his argument about environmentalism, yet we might question his sincerity or the degree to which we can change human nature.

 The list below should be considered in addition to the sixteen categories of argument above.
 Some of the categories below overlap with the sixteen categories and with each other.
 Don’t worry about such overlaps, as long as you are focusing on the reason why arguments are strong or weak.